 Fill the trays to within 1cm of the top with multi-purpose compost.

-As The plants are small and delicate, pulling from the foliage can result in separating top growth from roots if you're unlucky!
+As the plants are small and delicate, pulling from the foliage can result in separating top growth from roots.
 Soak the plugs in water for half an hour or so before removing them to soften the compost they are in if necessary.

 Tilt the tray up and gently squeeze the bottom of the plug to loosen it, it may then start to fall out or can be readily pulled from above without fear of damage.
 If it's a bit stubborn squeeze in one direction and then in the other.

 You'll need to do some sums before you start to make sure you have enough space for the plugs to be planted into.
 I have 84 here which is 3 seed trays of 28 plants.
-Each tray has 4 rows of 7. make a hole in preparation with your finger, gently place the plug into the hole and then push the compost together with your fingers.
+Each tray has 4 rows of 7. make a hole in preparation with your finger, gently place the plug into the hole and then push the compost together.

 When you have filled your seed trays, the young plants should be watered.
-I recommend that you use tap water for this first watering rather than rain water from a butt.
+Use tap water for this first watering rather than rain water from a butt.
 Water in butts will build up bacterial and fungal spores that are gathered in the run-off and also from organic material that gets in the butt.
-While larger plants prefer rain water and cope with this, it's best not to make life more difficult than needs be at this stage for these transplanted and somewhat traumatised young plans.
+Larger plants prefer rain water and cope with this but it's best not to make life more difficult than needs be at this stage for these transplanted and somewhat traumatised young plans.

 I prefer to water from below rather than above as it disturbs the compost the least.

 I use my wheelbarrow for this purpose.
 Fill it to a depth of 2 inches or so with water and carefully place the tray of plants in it.
-It will float to begin with and then slowly sink, keep an eye on it though I've never had one go below the water level!
+It will float to begin with and then slowly sink, keep an eye on it though I've never had one go below the water level.
 They sit with the water level with the compost.
 Lift the tray out and place it on the ground to drain fully before placing it in a bright protected place such as a frost-free greenhouse or similar.
+A windowsill is also good but should be in an unheated spare room, take care with run-off when watering.

-The plants can be put in their final positions in containers or in the soil in May when risk of frost has passed, the exact on where you live.
+The plants can be put in their final positions in containers or in the soil in May when risk of frost has passed, the exact date depends on where you live.

 Some plants such as fuchsias that are grown from cuttings rather than seed are sold as large plugs and can represent excellent value, again they need to be dealt with correctly almost immediately you receive them.